 Teenagers with autism spectrum disorder (ASD) develop sexually and have romantic feelings just as other children their age do.
-You can help your child understand his feelings and behave appropriately by giving clear explanations of sex, sexuality and relationships.
+You can help your child understand her feelings and behave appropriately by giving clear explanations of sex, sexuality and relationships.

 Sexuality and sexual development

 Sexuality is more than sex.
-It’s also the way your child feels about her developing body.
-It’s how she understands feelings of intimacy, attraction and affection for others, and how she develops and maintains respectful relationships.
+It’s also the way your child feels about his developing body.
+It’s how he understands feelings of intimacy, attraction and affection for others, and how he develops and maintains respectful relationships.

 Sexuality is essential to healthy overall development.

 Teenagers with autism spectrum disorder (ASD) develop sexually in the same way as other teenagers do, but they might need extra help to build the social skills and maturity that go along with developing sexuality.

-Your child will be more or less interested in sex and sexuality – just like other kids his age.
-He can develop romantic relationships too, which might or might not be sexual.
+Your child will be more or less interested in sex and sexuality – just like other children her age.
+She can develop romantic relationships too, which might or might not be sexual.

 Exploration and experimentation with sexuality is normal and common.
-For example, for some young people – with and without ASD – sexual development will include same-sex attraction and experiences.
+For example, for some young people – with and without autism spectrum disorder (ASD) – sexual development will include same-sex attraction and experiences.

 But sexual and romantic experiences and feelings might have extra challenges for your child.
 Many teenagers with ASD can find it hard to understand feelings of intimacy, attraction and affection – in themselves and others.
 It might also be harder for them to express their feelings.
-If your child does find these things difficult, she might be more at risk of doing inappropriate or risky things or getting into unhealthy relationships.
+If your child does find these things difficult, he might be more at risk of doing inappropriate or risky things or getting into unhealthy relationships.

 - Consent means that your child needs to be sure that she feels OK about any kind of sexual experimentation and that the other person is OK with it too.

 In this short video, parents and experts in ASD talk about sexuality for young people with ASD.
 You’ll hear why it’s a good idea to talk about sexuality before children start thinking about sex.
 You’ll also get tips and ideas to help you talk to your child about sexuality and changing relationships in a way he understands.